Glorious Goodwood betting offer: over £200 in free bets up for grabs this week

-Pick up over £200 in free bets for the Glorious Goodwood festival using these top sign-up offers.
-Glorious Goodwood is one of the biggest weeks of the summer horse racing programme, and with these betting offers you can get ahead of the game.
+Scoop over £200 in free bets on Glorious Goodwood this week with these offers.
+Glorious Goodwood is one of the top midsummer sporting highlights in Britain and with these betting offers you can help boost your bankroll ahead of Wednesday's action.

-Glorious Goodwood is shaping up to be a fantastic week of horse racing, with no fewer than 13 individual Group races to be run over the course of the next five days.
+Following a top-class day of horse racing on the Sussex Downs on Tuesday, we are anticipating more high-quality action ahead of day two of the Glorious Goodwood festival.

-With an abundance of high-class thoroughbreds set to line up this week, there are sure to be wagering opportunities aplenty for racing fans this week.
+To check out these superb sign-up offers, have a read through the rest of this article and you should be in the know come post-time for Wednesday's first race at 1.50pm.

 Full offer terms and conditions are below